 13. Model a stormtrooper in Maya and ZBrush

-For this project, 3D artist Juan Martin Garcia Forn give some tips about how to model a Stormtrooper from the Star Wars franchise using all the best bits of Maya, ZBrush and Photoshop.
+In this tutorial, 3D artist Juan Martin Garcia Forn provides some tips about how to model a Stormtrooper from the Star Wars franchise using all the best bits of Maya, ZBrush and Photoshop.
 He reveals how to plan the composition ahead of beginning the modelling, and how rendering proved the most challenging aspect.
-"Since I had a very clear idea of how the final image should look, the lighting and camera angles had to be planned before the execution," he tells 3D World.
-"Everything was then pretty easy thanks to KeyShot's very friendly interface."
+This tutorial originally appeared in 3D World.

-This tutorial is ideal for those who want to look beyond the easy option of downloading free 3D models and learn how to sculpt realistic anatomy using ZBrush.
-ZBrush provides you with the much-needed freedom required when shaping forms – perfect for this type of sculpting.
+This tutorial is ideal for those who want to look beyond the easy option of downloading free 3D models, as it teaches you how to sculpt realistic anatomy using ZBrush.
+ZBrush provides you with the much-needed freedom required when shaping forms: perfect for this type of sculpting.
 This tutorial originally appeared in 3D World.

 Darrell Abney demonstrates how he sculpted the face of his creature, Worgrock, to help you learn how to create a 3D alien pirate character.
 Abney chose ZBrush as his main weapon of choice due to its "many sculpting tools, and generally being fun to sculpt with", but he also uses Maya, Substance Painter and V-Ray in this tips feature, which originally appeared in 3D World.

 If you're after a way to make your 3D models more interesting, making them walk or hold an object can work wonders.
 ZBrush has a wide range of tools to help with this, with various posing processes to choose from.
 This tutorial on how to pose a character, which originally appeared in 3D World, runs through exactly what those processes are and drops in some tips to ensure you get it right.

 Polypaint allows painting on a model's surface without first assigning a texture map.
-In this tutorial Paul Gaboury demonstrates PolyPaint in conjunction with PolyGroupIt, first by creating the helmet panels on a character head sculpt by artist James Cain, then by adding gold panelling to a ring created by Nacho Riesco Gostanza.
+In this tutorial Paul Gaboury demonstrates how to use PolyPaint in conjunction with PolyGroupIt, first by creating the helmet panels on a character head sculpt by artist James Cain, then by adding gold panelling to a ring created by Nacho Riesco Gostanza.